How Long Does Trazodone Stay In Your System?

 Saliva tests can detect drugs within a couple of hours of administration.
 This means that, through a saliva test, it’s possible to detect Trazodone quicker than it would be through urine tests.

 Trazodone metabolites are detectable in saliva tests for a longer duration than blood tests.
 Saliva tests can detect these metabolites for up to four days after the last time taken.

 How Long Does Trazodone Stay in Lab Tests?

 Again, Trazodone and other antidepressants are rare for regular drug screenings.
 But, it is possible for labs to test for Trazodone.

 How long the drug is detectable for depends on the type of test administered.
-To summarize:

 - Urine: Two days for the parent drug Trazodone and up to 26 days for its metabolites.